apache/cordova-docs/docs/en/edge/guide/cli/index.md

 the project's _platforms_ directory, where each specified platform appears as a subdirectory.
 The _www_ source directory is reproduced within each platform's subdirectory, appearing for example in `platforms/ios/www` or `platforms/android/assets/www`.
-By default, each platform's configuration file is set up to be able to access all of Cordova's APIs.
+This is why you should only change files in the main _www_ source directory and not in the _www_ folder in the project's subdirectory: the subdirectory will continuously be overwritten by the CLI.

-If you wish, you can use an SDK at this point to open the project you created.
-However, any edits you make to the project within an SDK affect the derivative set of assets, not the original cross-platform source files.
-Use this approach if you simply want to initialize a project.
+At this point, if you wish, you can use an IDE such as Eclipse or xCode to open the project you created.
+However, any edits you make to the project within an SDK affect the derivative set of assets (stored in the `/platforms/` directory), not the original cross-platform source files (the top level `/www/` directory.)
+Use this approach if you simply want to initialize a project using the CLI and then switch to an IDE for native work.
-(See the Platform Guides for information on how to develop applications within each SDK.)
+(See the Platform Guides for information on how to develop applications within each IDE.)
-Read on if you wish to use command-line tools for the entire development cycle.
+Read on if you wish to use the Web Project Dev workflow (the CLI) for the entire development cycle.

 ## Build the App